This article’s core notion is that the “red pill” should only be a phase in men’s development.

 And it happens naturally and, most of all, it’s not confrontational leadership because women are happy to elect high-quality men as their leaders.

 This is what my girlfriend sent me during our relationship:

 Those are not the messages that assholes tend to receive.

-And these are the messages that ex girlfriends send to men who are positive leaders:
+And these are the messages that ex-girlfriends send to men who are value-adding leaders: